Guided Tour 🥾

 from alsek import Lock, task

-from alsek.storage.backends.disk import DiskCacheBackend
+from alsek.storage.backends.redis.standard import RedisBackend

 @task(...)